Blendify/blender-manual/trunk/blender_docs/manual/compositing/types/filter/bilateral_blur.rst

 If the Determinator is connected, it serves as the source for defining edges/borders for the blur in the image.
-This has great advantage in case the source image is too noisy, but normals in combination with zbuffer can still define exact borders/edges of objects.
+This has great advantage in case the source image is too noisy, but normals in combination with Z-buffer can still define exact borders/edges of objects.

 Options